chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 - Select sectors from a list or from the Galaxy map.
 - Create any number of connections, where a connection is a pair of gates in two sectors.
 - Easily arrange the location of gates in sectors by moving them on the map using the mouse.
+- Easily rotate the gates in sectors by using the mouse.
 - Direct mode - when you need only to select a game folder and start building connections.
 Nothing to extract.

 ## Disclaimer